Sewing collars & leashes with an LK-1900BN bartacking machine

 1"

-Notice that I ground off some of the clamp's right side to make it narrower.
+Notice that I ground some material off the clamp's right side to make it narrower.
 (I used a Sharpie to mark the edge so I could see how much I ground off as I did it.
-You can still see that mark.).
-That modification lets me sew a little closer to the bolt (allowing the overlap to be this much less).
-You don't have to do this, but you'll need to mark a longer overlap.
-It might not look right with the box further from the bolt.
+You can see that mark.).
+That let me sew a little closer to the snap (allowing the overlap to be a little less).
+When I switched to vertical, I ground the front so the snap would be closer to the stitches.
+(I also ground the left side so I wouldn't have to lean over as far to see it.
+It was handy to already have the right side ground.
+That's how I noticed I had to lean further to the left.).

 3/4"